MetaMask/.github/SECURITY.md

 For further questions about our security program please visit the [MetaMask Security Program](https://metamask.io/security/) page.

-Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.
+Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions